Groupon: History

 The idea that would eventually become Groupon was born out of founder Andrew Mason's frustration trying to cancel a mobile phone contract in 2006.
-Mason thought that there must be some way to leverage a large number of people's collective bargaining power.
+Mason thought that there must be some way to leverage the collective bargaining power of a large number of people.
 In 2007 Mason launched The Point, a web platform based on the "tipping point" principle that would utilize social media to get people together to accomplish a goal.
 The Point was intended to organize people around some sort of cause or goal.
 It gained only modest traction in Chicago until a group of users decided their cause would be saving money.
 They wanted to round up people to buy the same product in order to receive a group discount.
 Founder Eric Lefkofsky wanted the company to pivot in order to focus entirely on group buying.
 Born from The Point, Groupon was launched in November 2008.

-The name for the E-Commerce platform, Groupon is a portmanteau of "group" and "coupon".
+The name for the e-commerce platform, Groupon is a portmanteau of "group" and "coupon".
 Groupon's first deal was a two-pizzas-for-the-price-of-one offer at Motel Bar, a restaurant on the first floor of its building in Chicago.

 The decision to focus on group buying proved wise.
 In just a year and a half, Groupon grew from a staff of a few dozen to over 350.
-Revenue and Booking also grew swiftly and the company was valued at over $1 billion after just 16 months in business, the fastest company ever to reach this milestone.
+Revenue and bookings also grew swiftly, and the company was valued at over $1 billion after just 16 months in business, the fastest company ever to reach this milestone.